sourcegraph/about/content/blogposts/2022/code-intelligence-platform.md

 ---

+Code search helps you find *matching lines in code*.
+That helps, but it's often not enough, especially as your codebase gets more complex.
+Sometimes you need to know who wrote that code, or the top usage patterns of a function, or which repositories use it.
+Sourcegraph will increasingly help you find these kinds of *answers* in code and associated metadata from all your dev tools that know stuff about code.

+We call this a code intelligence platform (motto: *"answers, not just matching lines"*), and you can see [Sourcegraph 4.0](/blog/sourcegraph-4.0) taking the first steps toward that vision and beyond just code search.

+#### Don't take software progress for granted

 When I started coding [~25 years ago](https://slack.org/why-i-love-code), coding was complex.
-Since then, dev tools have massively improved: editors, build tools, Git, testing, continuous deployment, new programming languages, libraries, frameworks, linters, observability, etc. {/* But they've improved less than you might think.
+Since then, dev tools have massively improved: editors, build tools, version control, testing, continuous deployment, new programming languages, libraries, frameworks, linters, observability, etc. {/* But they've improved less than you might think.
 Check out [The Joel Test](https://www.joelonsoftware.com/2000/08/09/the-joel-test-12-steps-to-better-code/) from 2000 and note how many companies today would fail it despite those being obvious best practices 22 years ago. */} So, why is coding even more complex today than it was 25 years ago?

 Because software is much better and does much more than 25 years ago. {/* We can debate the degree to which this statement is true, and you can probably think of some counterexamples.
 But it's still true.
 Even if you, a cranky purist dev, would prefer using 25-year-old software, most people disagree with you.
-You'd be hard-pressed to find many willing users or customers for 25-year-old software today. */} Improvements in dev tooling let us spend our "complexity budget" on building better and more useful software, instead of, say, toiling over C code to format and send emails via SMTP (which seems quaint today but I guarantee you it consumed hundreds of human lifetime-equivalents).
+You'd be hard-pressed to find many willing users or customers for 25-year-old software today. */} This is a good thing. {/* I believe it's a major reason why most people are better off today than 25 years ago, and that's a big part of [why I love coding](https://slack.org/why-i-love-code) and what motivates me at Sourcegraph!.
+And it's a reason to appreciate dev tools creators everywhere, who are indirectly helping to make people's lives better. */} Improvements in dev tooling let us spend our "complexity budget" on building better and more useful software, instead of, say, toiling over C code in a primitive editor to format and send emails via SMTP (which sounds quaint but I guarantee you it consumed hundreds of human lifetime-equivalents).

-This is a good thing. {/* I believe it's a major reason why most people are better off today than 25 years ago, and that's a big part of [why I love coding](https://slack.org/why-i-love-code) and what motivates me at Sourcegraph!. */}

-It's not all bad.
-Some of this complexity actually translates into better technology in our everyday lives.
+But software progress isn't a given.
+No fundamental law of nature says that software gets better each year.
+Without massive improvements in dev tooling over the last 25 years, software could not have improved so much over that period. {/* Can you imagine working in your current codebase with tools even from 5-10 years ago?
+Even if you can, you'd probably be at least a little bit less effective, and your other team members even more so.
+Look, I'm not someone who loves using the new buzzword tech.
+I use Emacs, and we use Go and TypeScript (with React) here at Sourcegraph.
+But I find even all of those things have gotten significantly better in the last 2 years even. */}

+### a

+And that gets us to Sourcegraph.
+We built Sourcegraph to help ourselves, you, and every other dev deal with ever-increasing code complexity.

+I'm especially worried about how the amount of code is increasing at a much faster rate than the number of developers.
+We ran a [survey of devs](https://info.sourcegraph.com/hubfs/CTA%20assets/sourcegraph-big-code-survey-report.pdf) where 51% said their company's codebase had grown 100x over the last 10 years.
+Even if you don't believe that exact number, it's certainly true that code is much easier to write than to maintain or decommission.

+And that gets us to Sourcegraph, how can we help.

 But as developers of software, we all feel the pain of code complexity: not being able to get in flow, encountering tech debt that turns a tiny fix into a multi-day ordeal, and all the wasted time just trying to understand big codebases.